 WC was charged with causing death and serious injury by dangerous driving in a case which had a particularly complicated issue of causation.
 WC was acquitted in 40 mins following a six day trial at Canterbury Crown Court.

 C was charged with two armed robberies of casinos and of a ‘honey trap’ murder of a professional gambler with his two co-defendants at the Central Criminal Court.

-R v L & Others 2015 (Defence Junior alone)
+R v L & Others (2015)

 Mr. L was implicated in a Class A drug importation with a street value of more than £100M.
 He was the ‘right hand man’ and money launderer to the ‘Mr. Big’.
 After a 12 week trial at Maidstone Crown Court, Mr. L was the only one of nine defendants to be acquitted.